patrickjuchli/basic-ftp/README.md

 }
 ```

-The next example shows how to work with directories and their content.
+The next example deals with directories and their content.
 First, we make sure a remote path exists, creating all directories as necessary.
-Then, we remove any existing directories and files from it and upload the contents of a local one.
+Then, we make sure its empty and upload the contents of a local directory.

 ```js
 await client.ensureDir("my/remote/directory")